-I’m a super energetic, disco dancing, tea drinking, doggy loving (calm your dirty mind – i’m referring to the animals), pizza munching, photo bombing, car singing, prosecco guzzling, welsh and proud, limbo champion, cartwheeling extraordinaire who happens to spend my days taking pretty pictures!
+I’m a super energetic, disco dancing, tea drinking, doggy loving (calm your dirty mind – i’m referring to the animals), pizza munching, photo bombing, car singing, prosecco guzzling, weight lifting, welsh and proud, limbo champion, cartwheeling extraordinaire who happens to spend my days taking pretty pictures!
 I really hate spiders, wooden forks, the new cardboard straws that have appeared everywhere to save the earth (they stick to my lips and just feel wrong) and people who take themselves too seriously.
 My hair colour changes all the time but never anything too radical – either blonde, brunette or red (often a bit of them all) I am also completely terrified of having my photo taken!
 I hate it!
-Despite the majority of my friends also being fantastically talented photographers, I was too scared to get a proper headshot session booked so took this one of me myself.
-All it took was my camera, tripod, a 10 second timer and some frantic running, flicking of my hair and me pretending to giggle and laugh at absolutely nobody.
-I think I did a pretty good job!
+The photo above certainly marks a career milestone for me – winning the 2019 Wedding Photographer of the Year.
+I don’t usually look anywhere near put together as that though and actually spend the majority of my time in my PJ’s or gym kit!

 The usual ‘how I became a wedding photographer’ bit